Reviewed by Prof. Dr Fuat Yuksel.

 According to a study published in the Aesthetic Surgery Journal in 1998, seromas may develop as a result of “shearing forces.”

-In this study, the researchers had performed a tummy tuck, also known as abdominoplasty.
+In this study, the researchers performed a tummy tuck, also known as abdominoplasty.
 According to them, the skin flap and underlying muscles in the abdomen were getting pushed in different directions after the surgery (and creating a dead space), which was causing a seroma.

 To prevent that, they sutured the skin flap to the muscles, which did prevent its occurrence.